Institutional Review Board (IRB) proposals

 These resources are a collaborative effort.
 If you notice a bug or have a suggestion for additional content, please fill out this form.

-We are grateful to Keesler Welch, Jim Shen, Jack Cavanagh, and Sarah Kopper for review and copy-editing of this resource.
+We are grateful to Jack Cavanagh, Sarah Kopper, Jim Shen, Keesler Welch, and Evan Williams for review and copy-editing of this resource.
 Any errors are our own.

 CITI Program, "Social-Behavioral-Educational (SBE) Refresher 1" (last accessed September 2019).

-Department of Health and Human Services, Office of Human Research Protections, 2017, "Institutional Review Board (IRB) Authorization Agreement." (last accessed Dec 2017).
+Department of Health and Human Services, Office of Human Research Protections, 2017, "Institutional Review Board (IRB) Authorization Agreement" (last accessed Dec 2017).
+A sample IAA.

 Department of Health and Human Services, Office of Human Research Protections, 2019, "The Revised Common Rule Compliance Dates and Transition Provision (45 CFR 46.101(l))" (last accessed September 2019).